libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+#### 20 April 2016
+... more work on code review.
+Issues with passing in a JSON array it working with params using Grape.
+Fixing up of specs.
+> Pairing - trying to figure out using Grade params to get stuff out of JSON with an array inside.

 #### 19 April 2016
 ... changes following code review!
 Heaps of stuff, a lot of what has been added to TIL.